learosema/tdd-talk/src/content/slides.md

 - Split your problem into smaller pieces
 - Solve your problems in the mantra of TDD
   - first write a test
-  - dont write new code before writing a test for it
+  - don't write new code before writing a test for it

 ---